-- BMM.HS.16.6.a Identify and analyze the key business processes and functions needed to bring products and services to market. - BMM.HS.16.6.b Explain the business implications of proprietary information, technology, and forms of security on profitability and sustainability.
+BMM.HS.16.6.a Identify and analyze the key business processes and functions needed to bring products and services to market.
+BMM.HS.16.6.b Explain the business implications of proprietary information, technology, and

 BMM.HS.16.7 Evaluate and explore careers in the areas of business, marketing, and management.